Pause, rewind, play: Goran Ivanisevic's fairytale Wimbledon triumph and the eternal romance of sport

 He needed a wild card to make it to the main draw at SW19 that year and he only got it because he was a three-time finalist.
 He probably arrived in London with a simple aim: to give his best and hold his head high on the surface that most suited his big-serving game.

-But most reckoned that even that would be difficult.
+Most reckoned that even that would be difficult.
 Ivanisevic had won just nine matches in the entire year.
 He was a shadow of the player who racked up record ace counts usually.

 He began with a straight-sets win over qualifier Fredrik Jonsson and then came from a set down to account for former World no 1 Carlos Moya in the second round.